What is a Malware?

 Camouflage and disguise

-Malware can use various methods to evade detection.
-It can change file names, infiltrate legitimate system processes, hide from security software, or employ anti-analysis techniques to make it difficult to function.
+These threats can use various methods to evade detection.
+They can change file names, infiltrate legitimate system processes, hide from security software, or employ anti-analysis techniques to make them difficult to function.

-The attackers can remotely control certain malware types.
+Attackers can remotely control certain types of threats.
 They can receive and execute commands, download updates to improve their functionality, or update themselves to bypass security measures.

 The Most Dangerous Malware Types at a Glance

-Trojans, ransomware and more - do you know the various types of malware are currently hiding in corporate networks and trying to infiltrate your systems?
-The number of different types of malware is constantly increasing.
-Of the several types of malware that currently exist, the ones listed below are the most common.
+Trojans, ransomware, and more – are you aware of the various types of cyber threats currently lurking in corporate networks and attempting to infiltrate your systems?
+The range of these harmful programs is constantly expanding.
+Among the numerous categories that exist today, the ones listed below are the most prevalent.

 Viruses